 - Order whole beans to make it last.

-- Store the coffee in an airtight container, and not in your freezer.
+- Store in an airtight container, and not in your freezer.

 - Always drink HoC!